Xilinx/ml-suite/endtoend.md

 	...
 	```

-Note: As used here, the prototxt batch size must match the number of input images, 4 in this example
+Note: As used here, the prototxt batch size must match the number of input images (four in this example).

 [here]: launching_instance.md